justinsalamon/scaper/docs/tutorial.rst

 "bird_song", "idling_engine", etc. Within each category folder, scaper expects WAV files of that category: background files should contain a single ambient recording, and foreground files should contain a single sound event.
-The filename of each audio files is not important as long as it ends with ``.wav``.
+The filename of each audio file is not important as long as it ends with ``.wav``.

 Here's an example of a valid folder structure for the source material::